dimagi/commcare-hq/DEV_SETUP.md

 ## Running Formplayer and submitting data with Web Apps

+#### Prerequisites

 Formplayer is a Java service that allows us to use applications on the web instead of on a mobile device.

 In `localsettings.py`: